PYTHOMATION/adwords_reports/README.md

 1. Install python 3.6.
     * Check out [pyenv](https://github.com/pyenv/pyenv) and [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv)
     if you have an older version of python installed
-1. You can install PyAdWordsReports using pip.
+1. You can install AdWordsReports using pip.

     `$ pip install py_adwords_reports`
 1. Get access to AdWords API and cache all credential information in a .yaml file.